Connection and Wellbeing

 As we grow older, maintaining social connections becomes even more essential for our overall wellbeing.
 A recent study by researchers at Brighton and Sussex Medical School and Sheffield University highlights that cognitive stimulation, including social interaction and group activities, can reduce symptoms of depression and improve cognitive function in people with mild dementia.
 Their findings suggest that these low-cost, accessible treatments positively impact mental health and overall wellbeing without adverse side effects.
 This research supports the use of non-pharmacological treatments to help those with dementia live fuller lives.

-With autumn bringing shorter, quieter days, it’s the perfect opportunity to seek out local activities that keep minds active and spirits high.
+With autumn bringing shorter, quieter days, it’s the perfect opportunity to seek out local activities that keep minds active and spirits high and Home Instead Epsom are here to help.

 Mother with son and daughter smiling while reading - Home Instead